 OVERVIEW

-The spectacular coastal scenery and coastal forest, work in concert with Kangaroo Island’s abundance of wildlife, to create an amazing platform for walking.
-Kangaroo Island is Australia’s third-largest and a third of it is protected within a national park.
+The spectacular coastal scenery and coastal forest, together with Kangaroo Island's abundance of wildlife, create an amazing platform for walking.
+It is Australia's third-largest island, and a third of it is protected within a national park.
 This unique island sanctuary has become a haven for native animals, particularly threatened and protected species.
 The track traverses a diverse range of landscapes.
 Eucalypt and mallee forest and striking stretches of coastal landscape dominate the 67km purpose-built walk.

-The tall limestone cliffs, reminiscent of the Otways and the massive Southern Ocean swells, contributed to at least 60 ships being wrecked on these shores.
-It’s also a haven for marine wildlife like whales, even the odd killer whale, seals and dolphins, so be on the lookout.
+Admire the tall limestone cliffs, reminiscent of the Otways and the massive Southern Ocean swells.
+The island is also a haven for marine wildlife like whales, even the odd killer whale, seals and dolphins, so keep your eyes peeled!

 • Kelly Hill Caves, Remarkable Rocks, Admirals Arch, Rocky River and seal colonies